Call the hotline

 Step 2

-Phone conversation and interview.
+Phone interview.
 This will be a chance to get to know us, and for us to get to know you.
 We'll be able to answer questions you may have and give you a chance to answer a sample (not real) call.

 Step 3